CS3219-AY2223S1/cs3219-project-ay2223s1-g12/README.md

     ```bash
    cd..
    ```
-5. Ensure that you are in the root directory before open a new terminal and run the following command:
+5. Ensure that you are in the root directory before opening a new terminal and run the following command:
    ``` bash
    cd user-service
    npm run dev